Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Proofs for Oblivious Linear Grouping (Section )

-In this section, we give the technical details of the analysis of the dynamic linear grouping approach developed in \cref{subsec:harmonicgrouping}.
+In this section, we give the technical details of the analysis of the {oblivious} linear grouping approach developed in \cref{subsec:harmonicgrouping}.
 We start by analysing the approximation ratio, i.e., by formally proving \cref{lem:hg:apxratio}.
-We restate it here for convenience.Recall that~$\opt$ is the optimal solution and~$\opt_{\types}$ is the optimal solution attainable by packing item types~$\types$ instead of items in~$J'$ and using~$J \setminus J'$ without any changes.
+Recall that~$\opt$ is the optimal solution and~$\opt_{\types}$ is the optimal solution attainable by packing item types~$\types$ instead of items in~$J'$ and using~$J \setminus J'$ without any changes.